 Ella received her dance training here at The Dance Conservatory (TDC) where she has trained on pointe since 2016.
 She is also skilled in modern, contemporary, jazz and hip hop.
 Ella was awarded the Dance Sterling Scholar for Lone Peak High School (LPHS) in 2024.
 She was also a member of LPHS's Dance Company for three years.
 Ella has received scholarships in both ballet and technique at multiple dance conventions.
 Ella has performed with Brigham Young University's Theater Ballet, UVU's Repertory Ballet Theater, Ririe Woodbury, and multiple performances at Tuacahn and Stadium of Fire ('17 & '22).
 While training at TDC, Ella has had multiple lead roles including Mary, in Mary Poppins, Alice, in Alice in Wonderland, Pocahontas, the Page, in King Bidgoods in the Bathtub, Ring Master of Ceremony, in Carnival of the Animals, and Ping in The Empty Pot.
 Ella has also choreographed several pieces for both LPHS and TDC and loves choreography.
 She has taken multiple classes at Alvin Ailey's studio and Broadway Dance Center in New York City, and amazing master classes at TDC.
 She is now attending BYU and continues to take dance classes in hopes to expand her dance education.
 She loves teaching, and loves having the opportunities to share what she loves to do with the dancers at TDC.

 Emma Belnap started dancing when she was three years old and has loved it ever since.
-She trained at three studios including one in Jerusalem before finding her perfect fit at The Dance conservatory.
+She trained at three studios including one in Jerusalem before finding the perfect fit at The Dance conservatory.
 Emma performed in “Copelia”, “The Nutcracker”, and especially enjoyed the role as Wendy in the The Dance Conservatory’s “Peter Pan” during January 2019 concert.
 She is delighted to be teaching at TDC and loves instilling her love for dance in others.

 Emma is from Mesa, Arizona where she grew up training competitively in all styles of dance at Inspire Entertainment.
 She has been dancing since the age of two!
 Emma was also a part of Mountain View High School’s varsity pom team for all four years!
 On the team, she was able to achieve 6 State Championship Titles and 3 National Championship Titles in the pom, jazz, and hip hop categories.
 She is entering her 3rd on Continuum, a pre-professional dance company for adults in Utah County.
 She is so grateful for the opportunities the company presents, and to continue her passion for dance at a pre pro level!
 She also recently received her Master Aesthetician license and has been practicing in a Medical Spa, and is super excited to further her education by attending nursing school in January!
 She loves teaching technique, jazz, tumbling, and hip hop here at The Dance Conservatory!